turingschool/front-end-curriculum/lessons/module-1/html-fundamentals.md

 ## What is HTML?

 HTML is used to create electronic documents (pages) that are displayed on the Web.
-It was first developed by Tim Berners-Lee and released in 1990.
-It was originally created to allow people to publish and exchange scientific documents.
-This exchange was possible as a result of `hyperlinks` which allowed pages to have links to other documents.
-However, because HTML was so accessible and had the potential to be used for other applications, it moved over to the mainstream in browsers like Netscape and Internet Explorer.

 HTML ensures the proper formatting of content (text, images, video) so that your internet browser can display them as intended.
 As a result, HTML is made up of many elements.
 These elements are used to hold our content and define how the browser must format and display the content.
 The term `markup` refers to the set of tags used to structure a page.